-It’s no secret that my favourite experiences this year has been learning to dance; I adored my salsa lessons and definitely found “my thing.”
+It’s no secret that my favorite experiences this year has been learning to dance; I adored my salsa lessons and definitely found “my thing.”
 Like many of us in the UK, I love watching Strictly Come Dancing on BBC every year and have often imagined shimmying across the floor in the arms of one of the male dancers.
 Would I be looking regal and composed in the waltz, dark and broody in the tango or hot and sweaty in the samba?

 Nope, none of them.
 Without a doubt, the Charleston would win (jazz) hands down for me.
 I love the music, the quirky moves, the expressions and of course the opportunity to dance to anything from Chicago.
 Blast “All That Jazz” at top volume and I am wiggling, shoulder shrugging and joining a chorus line to my heart’s content.
 Whilst this style of dance is leaning more towards Fosse, there’s no harm in throwing in a few cheeky knee shimmies and side kicks to balance it out….